usefulalgorithm/usefulalgorithm/README.md

 - _Vooid (2025)_, by VOOID
 - _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
 - _人工島_, by 電球
-- _臺北人文地景_, by COLD DEW
 - _Lifetime_, by Erika de Casier
 - _smallest things_, by Memotone
+- _臺北人文地景_, by COLD DEW
 - _Muzak for the Encouragement of Unproductivity_, by Jasmine Guffond
+- _God Does Like Ugly (Preluxe Edition)_, by JID
 - _Let God Sort Em Out_, by Clipse, Pusha T, Malice
-- _God Does Like Ugly (Preluxe Edition)_, by JID
-- _Cadejos + Those Who Pass Between Fleeting Words (Remastered 2025)_, by Mamaleek
 - _Never Die_, by Matt Jencik, Midwife
+- _Dance Tonight!
+Revolution Tomorrow!_, by Orchid
+- _馬_, by betcover!!

 </details>